 - In Wayne Village at the Mill Park

-- There could be poison ivy on the portages, so you may want long pants.
+**There may be poison ivy on some of the portages, so beware.

 - Please help us protect the lakes from invasive plants by inspecting your boat for any plant material before you enter and when you leave each lake.
 This applies to each part of the trip.

 - Bring lunch, lots of water, sunscreen, a lifejacket, and sturdy footwear for portages and stream-walking (NOT flip-flops or Crocs).

 - A van will be available to shuttle you and your boat back to your vehicle at end of the trip, as well as at the ends of Parts 2 and 3, for those who do not wish to do the whole trip.
 NOTE: Shuttles will wait until they are full before leaving and may need to make a second trip.